-We’re located in Amsterdam’s Zuidas District, in the Metropolitan Building, which is located opposite the Main Building of the university, on the other side of the metro line.
+We’re located in Amsterdam’s Zuidas District, in the Initium Building, right behind the VU Amsterdam Main Building.
 See our contact information.

 Not at all!
 In fact, most of our clients are not affiliated with VU Amsterdam in any way, shape or form.
 We have our roots in the university, and we remain on very friendly terms with our neighbours.
 We do quite a bit of work for various university divisions: we translate research reports, give workshops on scientific writing, organize language proficiency testing and we edit promotional materials.
 But we also work for businesses and institutions in all sectors, from companies to research institutes, from government agencies to financial institutions, from museums to insurers.